ralfkonrad/quantlib_for_maven/README.md

 offers an extensive collection of classes and functions for various financial instruments, market data handling, and numerical methods.

+QuantLib-SWIG provides the means to use QuantLib from a number of languages; currently their list includes Python, C#, Java and R.

-SWIG, the Simplified Wrapper and Interface Generator, is a software development tool that connects programs written in C and C++ with a variety of high-level programming languages.
+[SWIG](https://swig.org/), the Simplified Wrapper and Interface Generator, is a software development tool that connects programs written in C and C++ with a variety of high-level programming languages.
 It automates the process of creating language-specific interfaces, allowing you to seamlessly use QuantLib from Java.

 This repository provides a SWIG language binding for QuantLib specifically for Java.
-The binding includes the necessary native libraries and is designed to be used with Maven, a popular build automation and dependency management tool for Java projects.
+The binding includes the necessary native libraries for Linux, macOS and Windows and is designed to be used with Maven, a popular build automation and dependency management tool for Java projects and all other build tools like Gradle, sbt which can include maven modules.

 ## Supported Platforms

 The QuantLib SWIG Java binding supports the following platforms:

+- Linux
+- macOS
 - Windows
-- macOS
-- Linux

 The binding should work on these platforms as long as the required dependencies are available for your specific operating system.